 He was sick.

-Not that the meeting was the only item on the day’s agenda: an old friend from church was getting married that afternoon, so we had already arranged with my in-laws the Varinskis to watch our brood.
+Not that the meeting was the only item on the day’s agenda: an old friend from church was getting married that afternoon, so we had already arranged with my in-laws to watch our brood.

 “What about Holy Hill?”
 Bo asked as he stroked my hair.
 I lay curled up against him, still choked up from crying (again).
 “You’ve talked about going there.
 For pictures, right?”